Preventing And Solving Your Sales And Payroll Tax Issues

 The Consequences Of Not Paying Your New York Sales Or Payroll Taxes

 Failure to pay New York sales or payroll taxes can result in serious consequences.
 On top of paying overdue taxes, you may have to pay significant financial penalties and interest, which vary depending on the specific findings of the audit.
+In severe cases, such as when the state suspects willful evasion or fraud, you could face criminal prosecution.
+Worse, New York can hold business owners and responsible officers personally liable for unpaid trust fund taxes, meaning your personal assets are also at risk.
 In the worst-case scenario, you could even face a criminal investigation.
 A proactive approach toward addressing and rectifying any deficiencies is critical for avoiding these harsh penalties.

 What Are The Interest Rates For Outstanding New York Sales Tax Liabilities?

 If you have outstanding New York sales tax liabilities, be prepared for interest to accrue.
 Interest rates in New York can be significant.
-You’ll face daily compound interest at the applicable quarterly rate.
+You’ll face daily compound interest at the applicable quarterly rate, and it starts accruing from the original due date, not from when the audit begins or ends.
+By the time an audit concludes, accumulated interest can substantially increase what you owe, sometimes adding thousands of dollars to your liability.
 The longer you wait, the more you’ll owe, which is why swift action is critical.

 What Does A Payroll Tax Audit Look For?